rybouc/RossTechWeek/README.md

 # RossTechWeek
 Repository in support of Ross Tech Week 2025.

-More details will be added prior to the workshop on 11/4.
+Go through the Pre-Workshop Setup Guide.
+Then, download the csv files in the "data" folder and put them in a new folder on your desktop for use in the workshop.

 ---